moonbeam5115/RealTimeJointAnalysis/README.md

 # RealTimeJointAnalysis
 Motivated by personal injuries in the past and a natural curiosity about human motion, this project looks to highlight the use of computer vision to aid in rehabilitation for injured patients.
 From personal experience, I know it can be difficult to assess progress when going through recovery.
 I believe that computer vision systems can be developed to help doctors in diagnosing patients as well as providing valuable biofeedback to patients.

 Using a live webcam feed, the Joint Ananlyzer does 3 things:
-1.
-2.
-3.

-# Data Sources

-* Took 291 personal pictures of the following poses: squatting, bending, and raising arms
-* Took 99 pictures from google search for the following poses: squatting, bending, and raising arms
+1. Detects joints and displays them along with bones on top of each frame
+2. Calculates a rough approximation of the joint reaction force acting at the hip
+3. Dispays joint angle and hip force information for the user

 # Background Information